-For his first title from his three-game partnership with Electronic Arts, it seems like the obvious assumption that Steven Spielberg would draw on his expertise as a visual storyteller.
-But the legendary director went the exact opposite direction with “Boom Blox,” a charming, brain-busting and incredibly addictive game that almost completely eschews story to focus on using the Nintendo Wii’s motion-sensing controller as an puzzle-solving tool.
+For his first title under his three-game partnership with Electronic Arts, the obvious assumption might be that Steven Spielberg would draw on his expertise as a visual storyteller.
+But the helmer went the exact opposite direction with “Boom Blox,” a charming, brain-busting and incredibly addictive game that almost completely eschews story to focus on using the Nintendo Wii’s motion-sensing controller as an puzzle-solving tool.
 “Boom Blox” is the first great game for the Wii that wouldn’t be possible on any other system and should prove a hit with auds young and old.